 ZendSkeletonApplication.

-public Serves as an entry pointo the application; the website's documenroot points here.
-All web resources including CSS files, images, and JavaScripts arstored here.
+the application; the website's document root points here.
+All web resources including CSS files, images, and JavaScripts are stored here.

-vendor Used to managcommon libraries that are used by the application.
-Zend Framework is also installed in this folder.
+that are used by the application.
+Zend Framework

-vendor/zendframework Zend Framework 2.0 is installed here.
+2.0 is installed here.

 Our next activity will be about creating a new Users module in Zend Framework 2.0.
 The Users module will be used for managing users including user registration, authentication, and so on.
 We will be making use ofZendSkeletonModule provided by Zend, shown as follows:

-1. Navigatto the application's module folder:
+1. Navigate to the application's module folder:

 $ cd /var/www/CommunicationApp/